mnhaqq/EDA-red-wine-dataset/README.md

 # EDA-red-wine-dataset

-Exploratory data analysis on red wine dataset.
+This repository contains code performing Exploratory Data Analysis on the red wine dataset.
 Coursework for SENG207 (Programming For Engineers)